sesh/thttp/README.md

 - Improve handling of non-utf-8 requests
 - Improve handling of non-utf-8 responses

-_Note: this project is not intended to solve all use cases that can be achieved with urllib, requests or other HTTP libraries.
+_Note: this project is not intended to solve all use cases that can be achieved with urllib, requests, httpx, or other HTTP libraries.
 The intent is to provide a lightweight tool that simplifies some of the most common use cases for developers._

 ## Installation